-SMU Dedman Law offers a full-time, three-year J.D. program and a part-time, four-year evening program.
-SEE THE J.D.
-APPLICATION REQUIREMENTS BELOW.
+SMU Dedman Law offers a full-time, three-year J.D. program and a part-time, four-year program (see the application requirements below).
 We also offer two joint degrees, a J.D./M.B.A. offered jointly by the law school and the Cox School of Business, and a J.D./M.A. in economics offered jointly by the law school and the SMU Department of Economics in Dedman College.
-Learn more about joint degree programs.

-The graduate degree (LL.M.) programs offered by SMU Dedman Law are the LL.M.
+Three graduate degree (LL.M.) programs are offered - LL.M.
 (General), LL.M.in Taxation and LL.M. degree for Foreign Law School Graduates.
 SEE THE LL.M.
 APPLICATION REQUIREMENTS BELOW.